Charley-xiao/Daddish/daddish.md

 #### Instrumental

-The instrumental case shows the meaning of "by means of" or "by use of", or, in passive voice, shows the agent of an action.
+The instrumental case shows the meaning of "by means of" or "by use of", or, in passive voice, shows the implementer of an action.

 - Pišifiš **penehm**. *I'm writing with a pen.*